 Advance Directives – An Important Part of Estate Planning

 Most attorneys will automatically draw up three other important documents for you when writing your will.
-But if you write your own will, you may forget about these documents, called advance directives.
+But if you write your own will, you may forget these documents, called advance directives.
 Don’t forget them!
-Your will only comes into play after you die.
+Your will only come into play after you die.
 You need these advance documents while alive.
-Once you die, these documents are not longer valid and your will goes into effect.
+Once you die, these documents are no longer valid, and your will goes into effect.
 Regardless of who writes these advance directives, be sure they are readily available to your family and/or trusted people to use when needed.

-Advance directives are your formal instructions that are used if you are unable to provide instructions, usually because of disability or illness.
-These are important documents for people of any age, so please make sure you have prepared them, and tell your children and parents to be sure they prepared their own advance directives.
+Advance directives are your formal instructions used if you cannot provide instructions, usually because of disability or illness.
+These are important documents for people of any age, so please ensure you have prepared them, and tell your children and parents to be sure they prepared their own advance directives.

-1. Durable Power of Attorney (Also called a “Durable Financial Power of Attorney” or “Durable General Power of Attorney”)
+1. Durable Power of Attorney (Also called a “Advance Healthcare Directive or “Durable Financial Power of Attorney” or “Durable General Power of Attorney”)